 Completed Design

 The completed X/Y Translation system achieves linear two-dimensional motion of the ink assembly on the top surface of the machine.
 The translation system was inspired by one found in the build instructions for the Shapeoko 2 CNC Milling Machine.
 Open-source build instructions were readily available online, and the machine was specially designed and modified to accommodate our unique rolling mechanism and ink assembly.
 Thin steel plates act as carriages and move along modified standard aluminum extrusions on precision plastic wheels.
 These carriages are powered by small NEMA 17 stepper motors that translate motion along fixed pulley belts which are anchored to the ends of the aluminum rails.
 The translation system is very similar in nature to that found in common CNC-milling machines, with the major modifications including the attachment of the roller mechanism and the ink assembly.

-(bookmark: awaiting two figures here)

 Makerslide Aluminum Rails